J-Wachs/Z21Client/README.md

 * Error handling and reconnection logic
 * Support for the protocols used by the z21/Z21 (DCC, Märklin Motorola)
 * Logging capabilities for debugging and monitoring
+* Z21Client has been developed using the 'AI Pair Programming' method

 ## What is new in this version